Operation KID familiarizes youth with deployments

 |0

-This work, Operation KID familiarizes youth with deployments, by TSgt Amanda Junk, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Operation KID familiarizes youth with deployments [Image 1 of 4], by SSgt Stacy Moless, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT